MoNE: Replacing Redundant Experts with Lightweight Novices for Structured Pruning of MoE: Evaluation

 \subsection{Effectiveness evaluation}

-This section validates the effectiveness of MoNE by comparing the zero shot performance with 100 calibration samples from the Zyda2 dataset.
-The results are presented in Table \ref{combined-tables}.
-This table indicates that \textbf{MoNE consistently outperforms baseline methods} in terms of the average accuracy on the nine tasks.
-In particular, compared to baseline methods, it improves average accuracy by \textbf{2.72} for the 25\% pruned OLMoE and by \textbf{3.61} for the 50\% pruned Deepseek-V2-Lite.
-Notably, it incurs accuracy drop as small as only \textbf{1.04} for the 25\% pruned Deepseek-V2-Lite.
-Furthermore, MoNE-pruned models achieves \textbf{either the best or the second best result for individual tasks} only except for the 50\% pruned Moonlight on the MMLU task.
+This section validates the effectiveness of MoNE by comparing the zero shot performance of 25\% pruned models with 100 calibration samples from the Zyda2 dataset.
+The results are presented in Table \ref{combined-tables} and Table \ref{max-pruning-ratio}.
+Results under 50\% pruning ratio are extended to Table \ref{zyda2-100} in Appendix \ref{robust detail}.

+Table \ref{combined-tables} indicates that \textbf{MoNE consistently outperforms baseline methods} in terms of the average accuracy on the nine tasks.
+In particular, it shows average accuracy improvement as large as \textbf{2.72} for the pruned OLMoE compared to baseline methods, and it incurs accuracy drop as small as only \textbf{0.14} for the pruned Qwen2-57B-A14B.
+Furthermore, MoNE-pruned models can achieve \textbf{either the best or the second best result for individual tasks under most settings}.

 An interesting observation is that all the three expert pruning methods, MC-SMoE, RS and MoNE can achieve results on par with or even better than the original models on certain tasks.
 The specific examples are shown in green background in Table \ref{combined-tables}.
-All these results indicate that there is indeed redundancy existing in the expert level for the three pretrained MoE models, and expert pruning can rule out such redundancy to achieve even better results on these tasks.
-Besides, compared to MC-SMoE and RS which keep the same activated parameters, MoNE introduces less activated parameters for tokens routed to novices.
-Nevertheless, MoNE consistently surpasses the two baseline methods, demonstrating its strong capability.
+All these results indicate that there is indeed redundancy existing in the expert level for the examined MoE models, and expert pruning can rule out such redundancy to achieve even better results on these tasks.
+Among the three expert pruning methods, MoNE consistently surpasses the two baseline methods, demonstrating its strong capability.

+Table \ref{max-pruning-ratio} evaluates the maximum pruning ratios that maintain accuracy loss within 1\% across different MoE models.
+As shown in Table \ref{max-pruning-ratio}, larger and more powerful models such as Qwen2-57B-A14B and Qwen3-30B-A3B tolerate more aggressive pruning (25\% and 24\%, respectively) compared to smaller models like OLMoE, Moonlight, and Deepseek-V2-Lite (16–20\%).
+This finding highlights the scalability of proposed MoNE method for large model scales.
+In addition, combining the observations from Table \ref{combined-tables} and Table \ref{max-pruning-ratio}, we argue that larger MoE models may have stronger capability in language modeling but also contain increasing parameter redundancy at the expert level, and MoNE can efficiently eliminates such redundancy at minimal performance degradation.